 I recommend including one or two books a week into your regular reading time, borrowing them from your library.
 Then, when you can see which ones she loves, go ahead and buy her favorite ones to read over and over.

-Come Out Mr. Poo! by by Janelle McGuinness and Jes VP
+Come Out Mr. Poo! by Janelle McGuinness

 “Bloop, Bloop!”
-Goes the Poop by Temara Moore and Brian David Isham
+Goes the Poop by Temara Moore

 The Potty Train by David Hochman

-Everybody Potties by Cheri Vogel and Belinda Strong
+Everybody Potties by Cheri Vogel

 Duck Goes Potty by Michael Dahl